Liverpool–Manchester rivalry: Manchester Ship Canal

 Relations between the cities turned bitter after the construction of the Manchester Ship Canal in 1894 by Manchester merchants.
 The Mancunian merchants became disenchanted with the dues they had to pay to import and export goods to and from Manchester.
-Consequently, they decided to build a ship canal, which was the largest ship canal in the world upon opening in 1894.
+Consequently, they decided to build a ship canal, which was the largest ship canal in the world upon opening in 1894, a direct response to Liverpool’s monopoly on trade.
+Even after the canal opening Liverpool remained Britain's largest port outside London.
+It held its position as leading of conventional cargo shipping well into the late 1960s, with Manchester having only won a fraction of Liverpool’s massive cotton trade by 1900; raw cotton made up 12 percent of the canal tonnage.
+Liverpool continued to hold its status as the “second city of the empire” and the primary gateway for global trade.

 Road

+In 1934, the A580 road- Liverpool- East Lancashire Road built, the United Kingdom first A road linking two cities first inter-city road.

 In 1976, the M62 motorway at the Liverpool end was completed and opened, connecting Liverpool to Manchester by one motorway.

 Rivalry

 Since the Industrial Revolution, there has been a consistent rivalry between the two cities based on economic and industrial competition.
 Manchester through to the 18th century was the far more populous city and was considered representative of the north.
-By the late 18th century, Liverpool had grown as a major seaport – critical to the growth and success of the northern cotton mills.
+By the late 18th century, Liverpool had grown as a major shipping port – critical to the growth and success of the northern cotton mills.
 Over the next century, Liverpool grew to supersede Manchester and throughout the late 19th and early 20th century was often described as the British Empire's second city.
 The links between the two cities were strengthened with the construction of the Bridgewater Canal, the Mersey and Irwell Navigation and the world’s first inter-city railway, the Liverpool and Manchester Railway, for the transport of raw materials inland.